ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 lists (in the order of the selector entries) of nodes selected by the selector entries.
-Note that any node selected in more than one of the selector entries is kept as many times in the node list.
+Note that any node selected in more than one of the selector entries is kept as many times in the nodelist.

 To be valid, integer values in the `element-index` and `slice-index` components MUST be in the I-JSON range of exact values, see